 If you can use natural lighting in your classroom, this is preferred – though you may need shades!
 Even a mix of natural lightings, like windows and artificial lighting will help your classroom more than pure fluorescent lights.
 If you don’t have access to sunlight because you may be on the basement floor or in the middle of a building, you can design strategies to get around the nasty fluorescent light in your classroom lighting.

 There are light filters that will reduce the negative impact of fluorescent light by disbursing light rays in your classroom.
 Students in your classrooms will notice the improved performance when you fit these over the bulbs and panels.
 They can be purchased from Amazon and other retailers.
 They come in a different color or a different design, helping you shift your room’s mood when you are changing around these filters.

 Choose the Best Classroom Lighting for your Students

 Teachers have a lot to consider for the classrooms, so lighting may not be top of the light.
 However, it is an essential aspect of your classrooms and your schools.
-Proper lighting has a benefit, playing an important role that will improve learning for years to come.
+Proper lighting is beneficial, playing an important role that will improve learning for years to come.
 If you don’t know what kind of lighting you have in your school, check the bulbs.
 You will see an indicator that notes what lighting you have in your school.

-The harsh white color can be at an unhealthy level, which will have health effects.
-You will see a negative effect when you use an imbalanced light spectrum in your schools.
-It can lower mood, decrease sleep, cause focus problems, and more.
+The harsh white color can lower mood, decrease sleep, cause focus problems, and more.
 This isn’t just in students – it’s teachers too, anyone in the school building.